 You might want to see a CV.

-Nothing on this site reflects opinions or policy positions of Tusculum College, its administration or board of trustees; nor does it reflect such on insititutions he has worked at previously.
+Nothing on this site reflects opinions or policy positions of Tusculum University, its administration or board of trustees; nor does it reflect such on insititutions he has worked at previously.

 That’s an…interesting looking building.
 Where is it?